classtranscribe/Deployment/README.md

 ### Windows 10 docker-compose technical note

-Tech note: Mounting docker volumes is prone to errors on a windows machines.
+Tech note: Mounting docker volumes is prone to errors on a Windows machines.
 An additional docker-compose file, [docker-compose.windows-dev.yml](docker-compose.windows-dev.yml) is used to overcome some current incompatibilities of the Windows Subsystem for Linux environment.
-We expect this additional file will not be required when using WSL2 (this documentation will be updated in the future).
-To use this file add ```-f docker-compose.windows-dev.yml``` For example, if a typical docker-compose command is, `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d`
+We expect this additional file will not be required when using WSL2 and this documentation will be updated in the future.
+To use this workaround append ```-f docker-compose.windows-dev.yml``` to the list of compose files For example, if a typical docker-compose command is, `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d`

 The command becomes,